I am a UKCP accredited psychotherapist with a supportive and practical approach that I am able to adapt to suit your individual needs and lifestyle.

 Training, qualifications & experience

-I have been seeing clients in individual therapy for nearly 10 years and currently work as an NHS Psychotherapist in Hounslow, taking referrals from GPs.
+I have been seeing clients in individual therapy for over 10 years and currently work as an NHS Psychotherapist in Hounslow, taking referrals from GPs.
 This has given me the opportunity to work with people from diverse backgrounds, with extremely challenging personal circumstances and to learn what is most effective in helping them.
+I also work as a psychotherapist at www.theschooloflife.com.

 Previously I have worked as a counsellor for the mental health charity Mind and spent 4 years with Cruse specialising in bereavement counselling.